 Stipend: Fellowship stipends are competitive against national benchmarks from other doctoral institutions.
 Stipend levels vary by academic discipline.

 Tuition Scholarships: Awardees will receive full tuition scholarships, though tuition will only be paid at the in-state rate after the first year.
 As a result, awardees must establish New York State residency as soon as they arrive on campus.

 Guaranteed Award Periods: As long as awardees make satisfactory progress toward their degrees, they are guaranteed stipends and tuition scholarship for a specific period.
 Fellows entering PhD programs with a bachelor's degree will receive up to five years of support; fellows entering PhD programs with a master's degree will receive up to three years of support; and fellows entering master's programs with a bachelor's degree will receive up to two years of support.

-Other Benefits: Awardees will receive student health insurance at no extra charge during the first year.
-After that, awardees can enroll in an optional plan at a subsidized rate and receive reduced on-campus parking rates.
+Other Benefits: Awardees can enroll in an optional health insurance plan at a subsidized rate and receive reduced on-campus parking rates.

 Research and Travel Opportunities: Travel funding for research purposes or participation in professional conferences is available on a competitive basis.
 Summer stipends may also be available.
 To apply, awardees should click here.

 Professional Experience: The Clark Fellowship is designed to give students as enriching a graduate experience as possible.
 Clark Fellows will not be required to complete any duties their first year—their task will be to get grounded in their programs.
 During subsequent years, awardees will be appointed as TAs, GAs or RPAs at half the normal workload in order to develop professional skills that will help distinguish them on the job market.
 Usually, this means they will have a full teaching or research assistantship one semester and a full fellowship for the other semester.